-Delhi: Communal slogans raised at event in Jantar Mantar
+Delhi: Communal slogans shouted at event in Jantar Mantar, barely 2 km from Parliament

 Former Delhi BJP spokesperson Ashwini Upadhyay had called for a march on Sunday to demand an end to ‘colonial-era laws’ by setting up a uniform civil code.